HTTP-RPC/Sierra/README.md

 These classes are localized.
 See [DateTimePickerTest.java](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/test/DateTimePickerTest.java) for more information.

 ### Suggestion Pickers
-The `SuggestionPicker` component allows a user to select from a list of predefined values:
+The `SuggestionPicker` component allows a user to choose from a list of predefined values:

 <img src="README/suggestion-picker.png" width="289px"/>